Glossary and acronyms

 University: the University of West London, unless otherwise specified.

-University Secretary: senior advisor on governance-related issues and associated legislative matters.
+University Secretary: senior adviser on governance-related issues and associated legislative matters.
 The University Secretary reports directly to the Vice-Chancellor and is also the University’s Chief Compliance Officer.
 See UWL Our People webpage.

 Vice-Chancellor and President (VC): the Vice-Chancellor and President is the Chief Executive of the University.
 See UWL Our People webpage.